Multicenter Study of Hydroxyurea (MSH) - Catalog

 Design

 The MSH study was a randomized, double-blind, placebo-controlled clinical trial in men and women with sickle cell anemia, aged 18 and over.
-All subjects randomized to the hydroxyrea arm will began with an initial dose of 15 mg/kg which was incremented by 5 mg/kg every twelve weeks but never to a daily dose of greater than 35 mg/kg.
+All subjects randomized to the hydroxyrea arm began with an initial dose of 15 mg/kg which was incremented by 5 mg/kg every twelve weeks but never to a daily dose of greater than 35 mg/kg.
 Blood specimens were obtained from each subject every two weeks during the trial from which clinical data is available.

 The MSH conducted two consecutive 5 year observational follow up studies for long-term morbidity and mortality in association with long-term hydroxyurea usage.
 Reportable events included stroke, renal failure, hepatic failure, cancer, and sepsis.
 Fatal events and serious illnesses were documented from medical records.
 In the follow-up study, patients were free to continue, start, or stop treatment with hydroxyurea after consultation with their physicians.
 Subjects were evaluated annually in the follow-up studies.
 Serum samples were obtained at these visits and were submitted to the repository.